Tailoring Redox Couples of Li-Rich Mn-Based Cathode Materials by In-Situ Surface Reconstruction

 Microscopy and spectroscopy confirm the designed near-surface changes and coating:

-• SEM/EDS and XPS show uniform particle morphology and surface distribution of Ni, Co, Mn, O and P. Surface Ni²⁺ fraction rises to 42.79% in LLO-NP@LPO versus 30.11% in PLLO, decreasing toward bulk after etching (200 s), consistent with a gradient, near-surface doping profile.
+• SEM/EDS and XPS show uniform particle morphology and surface distribution of Ni, Co, Mn, O, and P. Surface Ni²⁺ fraction rises to 42.79% in LLO-NP@LPO versus 30.11% in PLLO, decreasing toward bulk after etching (200 s) — consistent with a gradient, near-surface doping profile.

 • XRD (Rietveld refinement) reveals both R-3m LiTMO₂ and C2/m Li₂MnO₃ phases in both samples.
-The (003) peak in LLO-NP@LPO shifts to lower angle (slightly increased c-axis), and the (003)/(104) intensity ratio drops from 2.14 (PLLO) to 2.04 (LLO-NP@LPO), indicating modest Li/Ni mixing (<5% recommended) and structural accommodation of PO₄ groups.
+The (003) peak in LLO-NP@LPO shifts to lower angle (slightly increased c-axis), and the (003)/(104) intensity ratio drops from 2.14 (PLLO) to 2.04 (LLO-NP@LPO), indicating modest Li/Ni mixing (<5%, recommended range) and structural accommodation of PO₄ groups.
 Li₂MnO₃ fraction decreases from 53.2% to 51.6%, reducing Li–O–Li motifs prone to irreversible oxygen loss.

-• HRTEM shows a ≈3.2 nm amorphous Li₃PO₄ coating and evidence of transition-metal occupation at former lithium sites in the near surface—consistent with the intended reconstruction.
+• HRTEM shows a ≈3.2 nm amorphous Li₃PO₄ coating and evidence of transition-metal occupation at former lithium sites in the near surface — consistent with the intended reconstruction.

 Figure 3. (a-b) Cyclic voltammograms of LLO-NP@LPO and PLLO. (c-d) Cyclic dQ/dV curves and (e-h) corresponding 2D contour plots. initial charge/discharge curves at (i) 0.2C at 30 °C, (j) cyclic performance, and (k) average discharge voltage at 1C. initial charge/discharge curves at (l) 0.2C at 55 °C, (m) cyclic performance, and (n) average discharge voltage at 1C.